What is ello8?

 ello8 is a small physical device that sits on your desk, nightstand, or shelf and displays short messages on a tiny OLED screen.
 That's it.
 No notifications, no algorithms, no feeds — just words from people you actually want to hear from.

 You can also add friends on ello8 and send messages directly to their devices.
-A friend request goes out, they accept, and from that point on you can drop a message into their rotation whenever you like.
+A friend request goes out, they accept, and from that point on you can drop a message into their pool whenever you like.
 Their device will show it just like any other — quietly, on its own time.

 Most communication today is designed to demand your attention. ello8 is the opposite — it's there when you glance at it, gone when you don't.
 A note from a friend, a reminder you wrote yourself, something silly, something kind.
 Low stakes, low noise.